Skip to main content

 Rule 4730-4-01 | Definitions.

-(A) "Office-based opioid treatment" or "OBOT" means medication-assisted treatment, as that term is defined in this rule, in a private office or public sector clinic that is not otherwise regulated, by practitioners authorized to prescribe outpatient supplies of medications approved by the United States food and drug administration for the treatment of opioid addiction or dependence, prevention of relapse of opioid addiction or dependence, or both.
-OBOT includes treatment with all controlled substance medications approved by the United Stated food and drug administration for such treatment.
+(A) "Office-based opioid treatment" or "OBOT" means pharmacotherapy, in a private office or public sector clinic that is not otherwise regulated by practitioners authorized to prescribe outpatient supplies of medications approved by the United States food and drug administration for the treatment of opioid use disorder.
+OBOT includes treatment with all controlled substance medications approved by the United States food and drug administration for such treatment.
 OBOT does not include treatment that occurs in the following settings:

 (1) A state or local correctional facility, as defined in section 5163.45 of the Revised Code;